Hyderabadi Veg Biryani

 - 1

-Wash basmati rice in water till clear, then soak for 15 minutes.
-Drain and set aside.
+Wash basmati rice thoroughly and soak for 20 minutes.
+Drain excess water.

 5 minutes